paul/logsnarf/README.md

 ## Implementations

 The reference implementation is in Ruby, and has seen production use for several years.
-The other implementations are in various states of completion, the intent being learning the language and it capabilities rather than being a production-quality application.
+The other implementations are in various states of completion, the intent being learning the language and its capabilities rather than being a production-quality application.